Farnham District Campsite at Garner’s Field.

 Garner’s Field is located in a rural setting approximately three miles south of Farnham near the village of Tilford .
 The site is easily accessible by vehicles (but not coaches) via a tarmac surfaced track from nearby Sheephatch Lane, Tilford.

 The camp site is at OS Map Reference 865447.
-On OS Explorer Map 145, ‘Garner’s Field’ (name not marked) adjoins the Surrey County Girl Guide’s, ‘Herons Wey’ Camp Site (name marked).
+On OS Explorer Map 145, ‘Garner’s Field’ (name not marked) adjoins the Surrey County Girl Guide’s, ‘Herons Wey’ Campsite (name marked).
 OS Pathfinder Sheet SU 84/94 also covers the area.
+The campsite has no mailing address or postcode as such however the postcode for nearby housing is GU10 2AQ.
+However if you search for Garners Field Campsite on Google you will be shown exactly where the campsite is and also be show an information box, with some campsite details.

 When coming to the site from Farnham via the Tilford Road, take the left turn into Sheephatch lane, proceed over the small river bridge and take the left turn immediately after the house adjacent to the bridge.
-Proceed along the single track to Garner‟s Field passing ‘Heron’s Wey’ Girl Guide site entrance to your right.
-The direction to theis signposted.
+Proceed along the single track to Garner’s Field passing ‘Heron’s Wey’ Girl Guide site entrance to your right.
+The direction to the campsite is signposted.
 Please respect the 5mph vehicle speed limit when driving along the tarmac road.

-Thecomprises a seven acre mainly level field adjacent to the river Wey with individual camping areas located around the periphery.
+The campsite comprises a seven acre mainly level field adjacent to the river Wey with individual camping areas located around the periphery.
 A large central open grassed area is provided for communal use.
+The layout of the campsite is shown below.

 Two Weather Shelters are provided.
 A smaller one near the car park for the temporary stowage of camping equipment and refuge from the weather.
 A second larger shelter has been added (2016) next to the Activity Trail which in addition to the stowage of equipment may be used by small groups for outdoor activities under shelter.
 Please note that due the fire risk the use of gas equipment or open fires in or adjacent to either of the wooden shelters is not permitted.